Botswana or the Republic of Botswana

 and white colors.

 Thick light blue bands are placed at the top and bottom of the flag, followed by

 a thin white stripe, and a black bar in the center.

 Light blue symbolizes water, especially rainwater.

-Black and white colors symbolize ethnic harmony in the country
+Black and white colors symbolize accord and collaboration amongst the people

 The majority of the population is Christian, 62% of the total population, and 5% of Roman Catholic Christians.